sec-conf-auth/Privacy-preserving-Post-quantum-Key-Escrow-System/README.md

 are all stored in one line, and the certificate serial number is set as the key of the line.

-# About the Function of Client Codes
-Besides the chaincodes, we also develop client codes to help developers create their applications based on the PQ user authentication and key exchange system.
-There are two client codes, namely `PqCa_Cli` and `PqUser_Cli`, which are written in Go and used to invoke the APIs in the corresponding chaincodes.
-The configuration file (e.g.,`connection-profile.yaml`)for the client codes to invoke the chaincodes is also provided.

 # About the Use of Docker Image
 In the experiments , we utilize the liboqs 0.6.0 library [1] together with its Go wrapper [2] to generate public/private key pair, encapsulate and decapsulate the shared secret for all the related post-quantum KEM algorithms.
 Since the liboqs library is incompatible with the